CloudLabs-MOC/CloudLabs-SEED/Network Security/BGP and Attacks/BGP-and-Attacks.md

 ```
 Figure 2: Interact with a node
 ```
-- For an autonomous system N, its first internal network’s prefix is10.N.0.0/24, the second internal network is10.N.1.0/24, and so on.
+- For an autonomous system N, its first internal network’s prefix is 10.N.0.0/24, the second internal network is10.N.1.0/24, and so on.
 - In each network, the address 200 to 255 are for routers.
 For hosts (non-router), their IP address start from 71.
-For example, in AS-155,10.155.0.255is a BGP router, while 10.155.0.71is a host.
+For example, in AS-155,10.155.0.255 is a BGP router, while 10.155.0.71is a host.

 ## 3 Task 1: Stub Autonomous System